 Why Is A Memory Foam Mattress Better?

 You know what these beds are made of.
 And you also know about their various layers.
-But what makes these beds so much better to sleep on than spring mattress?
+But what makes a memory foam mattress so much better to sleep on than a spring mattress?

 - Pressure Point Relief: When a person lays in a position for a very long time the pressure of downward pulling gravity in spring beds can affect circulation and damage soft tissues by pushing back on the body.
 When you lay on memory foam it adjusts to your shape and does not push back, thus it does not add upward pressure on the sleeper.

 - Supports Back and Spine Alignment: Memory foam conforms to the contours of one’s body, minimizing and eliminating gaps between the person and the mattress.
 This means that your weight is distributed almost equally on the foam mattress which minimizes pressure points that can cause aches and pains from poor spine alignment.

 - Lifespan and Durability: On average memory foam mattresses have a life span of seven to fifteen years, and most manufacturers provide warranties from ten to twenty years.

 - Motion Isolation: Foam mattresses isolate movement that allows a person to move around on the bed, and get on or off without causing any disturbance to their partner.

 - Little to No Noise: Memory foam mattresses are typically silent under all conditions, unlike innerspring manufactured mattresses.

 - Sleep Positions: Back sleepers as well as side sleepers have reported being more comfortable and sleeping better under supervised studies when sleeping on foam mattresses.